ophub/amlogic-s9xxx-openwrt/README.md

 Debug according to [LED screen display control instructions](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-docs/led_screen_display_control.md).

+- ### More instructions for use

+In the use of OpenWrt, please refer to [router-config](router-config) for some common problems that may be encountered.

 ## Local build instructions

 1. Install the necessary packages (E.g Ubuntu 20.04 LTS user)